alexvranceanu/docker/swarm-example-voting-app/README.md

 The app will be running at [http://YOUR_EC2_IP:5000](http://YOUR_EC2_IP:5000), and the results will be at [http://YOUR_EC2_IP:5001](http://YOUR_EC2_IP:5001).

-You can use any of the public IPs from your Swarm cluster.
+You can use any of the public IPs from your Swarm cluster (the ones that start with 52.x.y.z).

 ----

-**THE FOLLOWING STEPS ARE OPTIONAL - JUST ANOTHER DEPLOYMENT METHOD**
+**THE FOLLOWING STEPS ARE OPTIONAL AND YOU NEED TO DELETE THE SERVICES AND NETWORKS CREATED**
 ----

 Docker experimental Distributed Application Bundle (DAB) deployment
 -----

+First, delete the services and networks created previously:

+	docker service rm app_db app_redis app_vote app_worker app_result

+	docker network rm frontend backend

 The docker-compose.yml file from this directory is set up so a bundle can be easily created from it.

+This was tested in Docker 1.12.1 and may not work in future version of Docker as it is an experimental feature.

-Clone this repository on a Swarm manager node:
+Clone this repository on a Swarm manager node (download and unzip):

 > curl -OL https://github.com/alexvranceanu/docker-meetup-swarm/archive/master.zip
+> sudo yum -y install unzip
+> unzip master.zip
+> cd docker-meetup-swarm-master/swarm-example-voting-app

-Run in this directory (`cd swarm-example-voting-app`):
+Run in this directory:

 	docker-compose pull